|

 AIBEA never compromised or gave up even momentarily its objective of

 rendering lead and initiatives to every section of Bank employees.
-It is
+It is a

-of nationalisation of the Industry transparency of operations, focus for
+nationalisation of the Industry transparency of operations, focus for

 credit to needy sector and so on and so forth and from these tasks the